othyn/challenge/README.md

 * [Development](#development)

 ## Plan
 To see a complete plan of the project, there is a markdown plan writeup located in the [plan directory](/plan/PLAN.md).
+This will contain the intentions of the project, even if they were not achieved within a reasonable time frame.

 ## Setup
 The project runs using a per project installation of Homestead.
 [Instructions on installation and setup](https://laravel.com/docs/5.8/homestead), and more specifically the [per-project installation](https://laravel.com/docs/5.8/homestead#per-project-installation) are on Laravel's website, although I'll cover the step-by-step process below for getting this up and running for this project.